 They’re losing the full THC, taste, aroma and longevity that their buds could have had.

-Before we talk about drying and curing, recall the selective harvesting method, in which you harvest individual buds as they become ripe.
+Before we talk about drying and curing, consider the selective harvesting method, in which you harvest individual buds as they become ripe.

 This gives less-mature buds (usually they’re the buds buried lower in the canopy) the chance to more fully ripen.

 One of the mistakes I used to make was to just dry my buds and package them, without curing.

 The beneficial thing about cutting and drying individual stalks or buds (as you see in the picture accompanying this article), instead of cutting and hang-drying the entire plant all at once, is you separate your buds from larger stems and stalks that contain lots of moisture.